AdobeDocs/experience-manager-65.en/help/forms/using/failed-to-back-up-the-database-on-upgrading-to-aem-forms-service-pack-6.5.12.0.md

 title: Failure to backup database during upgrade to 6.5.12.0 for MySQL.
 description: When a user upgrades to Experience Manager 6.5.12.0 and click "Upgrade MySQL", the configuration manager fails to back up the previous Experience Manager Forms Database.
 ---
-# Failure to backup database during upgrade to 6.5.12.0 for MySQL (#issue)
+# Failure to backup database during upgrade to 6.5.12.0 for MySQL {#issue}

 When a user upgrades to Experience Manager 6.5.12.0 and click "Upgrade MySQL", the configuration manager fails to back up the previous Experience Manager Forms Database, It shows the error: